minji0801/Memo/README.md

 <!-- 4. writing notes -->
 ## writing notes
-On the memo screen, you can check the number of characters and lock the memo.
+On the memo writing screen, you can check the number of characters and lock the memo.
 The keyboard is set to always be visible and the number of characters of what you typed is displayed directly above the keyboard.

 <p align="left"><img width="200" src="https://user-images.githubusercontent.com/49383370/166103132-afeaae54-c94f-4645-949e-d0f769e6cb7b.png"></p>

-u can lock notes by entering a password.
+You can lock notes by entering a password.
 When a password is entered, ```NotificationCenter``` detects it, applies the entered password and updates the lock icon.

 <p align="left"><img width="200" src="https://user-images.githubusercontent.com/49383370/166104108-b0fc043f-0fef-4845-9030-a62ca7de5d2a.png"></p>